bkesterbyld/fabulous-oregano/content/pages/index.md

         image_alt: App users welcoming a new member
         content: >
           Create no code logic agents that transform, aggregate and analyze data in real-time.
-They act instantly upon incoming data and events, or can be set to run on timers to create period analytics or reports.
+They act based on events, or can be set to run on timers to create period analytics or reports.
         actions:
           - label: Learn More
             url: /features